Sandboarding and Sand Sledding

 With high clearance 4WD vehicle, visitors may drive on the Medano Pass Primitive Road to the Castle Creek Picnic Area; there, a 300' tall slope is right across from the parking area.

-Great Sand Dunes National Park does not rent sleds or sandboards; these may be rented or purchased at various retailers.
-In the San Luis Valley, sandboards and sand sleds are available year-round for rent or purchase at Kristi Mountain Sports in Alamosa,719-589-9759.
+Great Sand Dunes National Park does not rent sleds or sandboards; these may be rented or purchased at two retailers in the San Luis Valley.

-From April - October, a limited number of sandboards and sand sleds are available for rent at the Oasis Store just outside the park entrance, 719-378-2222.
+From April - October, sandboards and sand sleds are available for rent at the Oasis Store just outside the park entrance.
+719-378-2222.